jhpce-jhu/jhpce_mkdocs/docs/sw/building-from-src.md

 Another example for [frontera cluster](https://docs.tacc.utexas.edu/hpc/frontera/#building) Very nice info to help you optimize your code.
 Advice about locality, I/O performance, machine learning etc nearby in sidebar.

 Another example from [Yale](https://docs.ycrc.yale.edu/clusters-at-yale/applications/compile/) warns users about considering node CPU capabilities.
 (So does Frontera where you get practical info about gcc -march and -mtune)

+The C.E.C.I folks are [surprisingly opposed](https://support.ceci-hpc.be/doc/_contents/UsingSoftwareAndLibraries/InstallingSoftwareByYourself/conda.html#conda) to people using Anaconda.
+I guess this is specifically about the full Anaconda versus Miniconda?????